 The Faust School Physical Education curriculum is designed to provide each student with the opportunity to develop positive attitudes about exercise, physical fitness, self-esteem, and healthy relationships with others.
 Good sportsmanship and safety is emphasized throughout each class in order to create a comfortable learning environment.
-Students are required to participate on a daily basis in order to develop skills that encourage a life-time commitment to physical activity.
+Students are required to participate on a daily basis in order to develop skills that encourage a lifetime commitment to physical activity.
 Every week students are expected to complete a series of fitness related exercises so that they can self-monitor their individual fitness levels.
 The student's Fitness Log is to be used as a personal assessment tool to track individual progress and improvement.
 Cooperative learning games, lifetime fitness activities and team sports are incorporated into the curriculum.
-Students in grades 5 through 8 have physical education class one period a day for approximately 57 minutes.